 Underwriting is a process that life insurance companies use to determine the degree of risk a potential client may pose before assuming that risk and providing coverage.

 The underwriting process typically involves and underwriter reviewing a potential insured’s insurability, including reviewing information about the insured’s current and past health, as well as other factors.

 Although traditional underwriting can be invasive and time-consuming, Brighthouse Simple Underwriting can simplify the process for some of our products.
 Our process generally requires no labs or medical exams and often provides an expedited response generally within 24 hours for applicants meeting certain criteria.2

 Brighthouse Financial offers life insurance solutions to suit a variety of needs, including:

 Our life insurance and annuity products can only be purchased through a financial professional.3

 Don’t have a financial advisor?

-Trusted by over 2 million customers and with 2.5 million policies in force, Brighthouse Financial is proud to be a FORTUNE® 500 company and one of the largest providers of annuities and life insurance in the U.S.4
+Trusted by over 2 million customers and with 2.5 million annuity contracts and life insurance policies in force, Brighthouse Financial® is proud to be a FORTUNE® 500 company and one of the largest providers of annuities and life insurance in the U.S.4